 Vanderbilt University assists eligible employees in their purchase of a principal place of residence in the Nashville area.
 Those eligible for this benefit include tenured and tenure-track faculty and members of the executive administration whose appointments begin on or after September 1, 2000.
 Their eligibility extends for eight years following the date of initial appointment at Vanderbilt.
 Additionally, faculty members who are tenures or on the tenured track, and members of the Executive Administration appointed before September 1, 2000, are eligible for this benefit if they have not a purchased a home under the previous Faculty Home Purchase Plan.
-Their eligibility extends through August 31st, 2008.
+Their eligibility extends through August 31, 2008.

-The university will provide one-time funding of up to one-half of one percent of the value of the mortgage for eligible employees.
-The university's contribution is limited to a payment of no more than \$2,500 (a mortgage of \$500,000), except as noted below:
+The University will provide one-time funding of up to one-half of one percent of the value of the mortgage for eligible employees.
+The University's contribution is limited to a payment of no more than \$2,500 (a mortgage of \$500,000), except as noted below:

-A. The university will contribute an additional one-half of one percent of the value of the mortgage (limited to a payment of no more than \$2,500) to eligible employees who purchase a principal place of residence in the West End-Hillsboro-Belmont neighborhood.
+A. The University will contribute an additional one-half of one percent of the value of the mortgage (limited to a payment of no more than \$2,500) to eligible employees who purchase a principal place of residence in the West End-Hillsboro-Belmont neighborhood.
 This is the area enclosed by a path along West End Avenue from 31st Avenue to the I-440 Interstate; then eastward to Belmont Boulevard, then to the north, along Belmont Boulevard and around Belmont University to Wedgewood/Blakemore, and then westward to the intersection of Blakemore Avenue and West End Avenue.

 B. If both partners of a marriage or of a registered same sex domestic partner relationship (as documented to and approved by Human Resources), are eligible employees and they jointly purchase a principal place of residence under this plan, Vanderbilt University's contribution of one-half of one percent of the value of the mortgage will be available to each of the partners.
-The total onetime payment is limited to no more than \$2,500 for each of the partners.
-If the principal place of residence purchased by these eligible partners is located within the geographic area (as defined above in section (a)), an additional one-half of one percent of the value of the mortgage will be available for each of the partners (limited to a payment of no more than \$2,500 for each of them) and will be contributed by the university.
+The total onetime payment i s limited to no more than \$2,500 for each of the partners.
+If the principal place of residence purchased by these eligible partners is located within the geographic area (as defined above in section (a)), an additional one-half of one percent of the value of the partners (limited to a payment of no more than \$2,500 for each of the total of the mortgage will be available for each of the partners (limited to a payment of no more than \$2,500 for each of the total section (a)), and ditional one-half of one percent of the value of the mortgage will be available for each of the partners (limited to a payment of no more than \$2,500 for each of the total section (a)).

 The one-time payments described in the previous section will be made by the school or division that is the primary base of the borrower.
 In the event that two eligible partners (as described in section (b), above) jointly purchase a principal place of residence under this plan and they are based in different schools or divisions, the one-time payments will be divided equally between those schools or divisions.
-These one-time payments will be made no more than once during the lifetime of any eligible employee.
+These onetime payments will be made no more than once during the lifetime of any eligible employee.